Bong Revilla: Early life and education

-Bong Revilla was born as Jose Mari Mortel Bautista Jr. to actor Jose Acuña Bautista Sr. (1927–2020, known professionally as Ramon Revilla) and Azucena Mortel (1944–1998).
+Bong Revilla was born as Jose Mari Mortel Bautista to actor Jose Acuña Bautista Sr. (1927–2020, known professionally as Ramon Revilla) and Azucena Mortel (1944–1998).
 He has over 70 siblings, with his father once claiming that the number is probably above 80.
 His six siblings are Marlon, Rowena, Rebecca ("Princess", born 1965), Strike (né Edwin, born 1970), Andrea (born 1975) and Diane, and among his half-siblings are Evelyn and Ramgen Jose ("Ram", 1988-2011).

 In 1977, Bong Revilla finished his elementary education at Jesus Good Shepherd School in Palico II, Imus, Cavite.
 He finished his secondary education at Fairfax High School in Los Angeles, California, United States, in 1982.
 Ramon Revilla encouraged Bong Revilla to be a doctor, but the younger Revilla committed to pursuing his acting career.

 Acting career

 Bong Revilla entered the showbiz industry in 1973.
 He debuted in the film Tiagong Akyat as a seven-year old child actor.
 It was produced by the Revilla family-owned Imus Production and starred his father Ramon Revilla and Aurora Salve.

 In the early 1980s, Revilla as a 14-year old featured in the film Bianong Bulag which also starred his father and Charito Solis.
 The younger Revilla played the role of the young version of the titular protagonist.
 The father and son also acted in the 1983 film Dugong Buhay.

 After Dugong Buhays production was wrapped up, the elder Revilla introduced his son to Lolit Solis who has become Bong Revilla's talent manager ever since.
 Solis' first project for Bong Revilla was a work by Tower Productions.

 Revilla starred in the 2012 Metro Manila Film Festival entry, Si Agimat, si Enteng Kabisote at si Ako.

-Revilla's acting career was put onto hiatus in 2014 due to being arrested for graft and plunder charges.
+Revilla's acting career was put on hiatus in 2014 due to being arrested on graft and plunder charges.
 He was acquitted five years later and re-elected as a Senator in the May 2019 election.
 Revilla returned to acting under GMA Network and was reportedly filming for the drama fantasy television series Agimat ng Agila in December 2019.

 In April 2024, the filming for Birador: Alyas Pogi 4 with Revilla began.
-The upcoming media will mark Revilla's return to acting in feature films.
+The upcoming media event will mark Revilla's return to acting in feature films.